WebDevSimplified/Web-Dev-Simplified-Official-Blog/src/pages/2022-11/css-range-media-queries/index.md

 /* Between 700px and 1000px */
 @media (700px <= width <= 1000px) {}
 ```
-This new syntax adds less then and greater than syntax which makes writing media queries easier and more importantly makes them so much easier to read.
+This new syntax adds less than and greater than syntax which makes writing media queries easier and more importantly makes them so much easier to read.
 I especially love the ability to do a range where the width is between two values.
 Below are all the new operators that are added with this update:

 * `<`
 * `<=`